 Will Teachers Be Replaced By Robots?

-They’re already in medicine, law, transportation, banking, sales, service, and other industries… Are the bots coming for us too?
-We will look at examples of automation across various societal sectors – both commercial and creative – and then dive into a discussion about workforce and economy needs.
-Our conversation will have a special focus on education jobs and adaptive learning systems.
+They’re already in medicine, law, transportation, banking, sales, agriculture, service, and other industries… Are the bots coming for educators too?
+In this fun, interactive (and maybe mindblowing) session, we will look at examples of automation across various societal sectors – both commercial and creative – and then dive into a deep discussion about workforce and economy needs.
+Our conversation will have a special focus on school staffing, technology deployments, adaptive learning systems, and blended learning models.
+We might start with a short film so bring snacks!

 How to Talk With Your Community About Workforce Needs and the Economy